 This kind of sensor would make sense for camera phones, PDAs and other portable devices where power is at a premium and quality is not essential.

-I can honestly tell you, that in the more than a decade of digital photography experience, I have never been able to tell the difference between a photo taken with one kind of sensor or the other.
+I can honestly tell you, that in the more than 2 decades of digital photography experience, I have never been able to tell the difference between a photo taken with a CCD chip versus a CMOS chip.

 The most important thing in the quality of your digital photos is you.
 There are many other digital photo tips about choosing cameras and other related photography tips on this website.

 The gap between the two kind of sensors has narrowed dramatically.
-Remember it is not the slight differences in these two digital camera sensors that will make your photos better.
+Remember it's not choosing one over the other that matters the most.
+The slight differences in these two digital camera sensors won't magically improve your image quality.

 Photography Definitions and Digital Camera Terms.
 Curious about other camera terms or digital photography definitions?
 Here is a photo glossary with links to more detailed explanations